meatnordrink/uplift-blog/_posts/2019-11-25-low-cost-alternatives-to-therapy.md

 permalink: /low-cost-alternatives-to-therapy
 ---

-[comment]: <> (_See also, "Dealing with Insurance-Paying for Therapy"https://blog.uplift.app/paying-for-therapy for ways to find help paying for therapy._)
+[comment]: <> (See also, Dealing with Insurance-Paying for Therapy for ways to find help paying for therapy.)

 Paying for therapy is one of the biggest obstacles for many people.
 In the US, a single session of in-person therapy can cost anywhere from $60-$300, though the average is closer to between $80-$120.
 If this is more than you can afford, don't give up yet!
 Below is a list of more affordable alternatives to standard in-person therapy.